 The information provided by the facility in the PAQ indicated there were no incidents of retaliation reported by inmates during the 12-month auditing period.
-The Auditor further verified this information during interviews with the Warden and the Institution PREA Compliance Manager and each confirmed the information previously provided by the facility.
+The Auditor further verified this information during documentation review and through her interview with the Institution PREA Compliance Manager who confirmed the information previously provided by the facility.
 Therefore, inmates in this targeted category were not interviewed.

-The Auditor conducted an interview with the Warden and inquired on the different measures taken to protect inmates and staff from retaliation for reporting allegations of sexual abuse or sexual harassment.
-The Warden confirmed appropriate measures would be taken to protect inmate victims if retaliation is suspected, such as a review of housing, work, and program assignments to aid with their protection.
+The Auditor conducted an interview with the Warden Designee and inquired on the different measures taken to protect inmates and staff from retaliation for reporting allegations of sexual abuse or sexual harassment.
+The Warden Designee confirmed appropriate measures would be taken to protect inmate victims if retaliation is suspected, such as a review of housing, work, and program assignments to aid with their protection.
 For staff victims where retaliation is suspected a thorough review of performance and assignment to aid with their protection would occur.
-For the suspected perpetrators of retaliation, investigations would take place and disciplinary measures would be pursued when appropriate.
+For the suspected perpetrators of retaliation, investigations would take place, and disciplinary measures would be pursued when appropriate.